 United is a party to a \$500 million commercial paper facility through agreements with United Airlines First Funding Corporation ("First Funding") and certain banks.
 As of the date of this Proxy Statement/Prospectus, approximately \$270 million of commercial paper is outstanding thereunder.
 As a result of provisions in the Second Amended and Restated Credit Agreement, dated as of September 20, 1993 (the "Credit Agreement"), among First Funding, Union Bank as agent and certain other banks, a "change in control" may be deemed to occur as a result of the Recapitalization, and First Funding may be restricted from issuing new commercial paper under the Credit Agreement.
-If the banks elect to restrict the issuance of new commercial paper, United will need to renegotiate the Credit Agreement, obtain a replacement facility or rely on its internal resources.
-Although United does not expect it to be the case, United may not be able to renegotiate the Credit Agreement or obtain a replacement facility; however, United believes its internal resources would be adequate.
+Although this will not have an effect on outstanding commercial paper under the Credit Agreement, the Company will need either to renegotiate the Credit Agreement or to obtain an alternate funding source to replace such facility with respect to future fundings.
+Although the Company does not expect it to be the case, the Company may not be able to renegotiate or to obtain such alternate facility, in which case the Company's liquidity may be impaired.